ctron/kapua-gateway-client/README.md

 # Eclipse Kapua™ Gateway Client SDK [![Build status](https://api.travis-ci.org/ctron/kapua-gateway-client.svg)](https://travis-ci.org/ctron/kapua-gateway-client) [![Maven Central](https://img.shields.io/maven-central/v/de.dentrassi.kapua/kapua-gateway-client.svg "Maven Central Status")](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22de.dentrassi.kapua%22)

 This project provides an SDK for connecting to [Eclipse Kapua](https://eclipse.org/kapua) as a gateway.

 **Note:** This is not part of the Eclipse Kapua project.

 This project should provide a simple to use SDK for pushing telemetry data into Kapua and consuming command messages out of Kapua.

-**Note:** This is a work on progress and should not be considered production ready.
+**Note:** This is a work in progress and should not be considered production ready.

 ## How to use